kayrozen-zz/Commucal/README.md

 _Version 1.0_

 - if modifying or cancelling, it will change event according so.
+- Adds a 15 minutes before reminder popup.
 - Works with emails in french only at this time.

+_TODO_

+- Get station location and retreive long, lat from http://monstyledeville.net/ to put in location field of calendar event.
+-